daviidy/run-man-game/README.md

 ## To run the project in local

-- make sure you have have NodeJS and NPM installed in your computer
+- make sure you have NodeJS and NPM installed on your computer
 - clone the repository from here [repo link](https://github.com/daviidy/rpg-game)
 - navigate in your terminal to the folder `rpg-game`
 - run `npm install`